Bruce Poliquin is the only second district candidate who says he will not use ranked-choice voting

 On the use of ranked-choice voting, the incumbent stands apart.

-In a recent televised debate, Representative Bruce Poliquin said he would only cast a vote for himself.
+In a recent televised debate, Rep. Bruce Poliquin said he would only cast a vote for himself.

 Further, his campaign has refused to say if it will accept results based on the new voting system, calling such talk "hypothetical."

-A poll released on October 19, by Pan Atlantic Research of Portland shows Bruce Poliquin and Jared Golden in a virtual tie: 37% for Poliquin to 36.5% for Golden.
+A poll released on October 19 by Pan Atlantic Research of Portland shows Bruce Poliquin and Jared Golden in a virtual tie: 37 percent for Poliquin to 36.5 percent for Golden.
 Those numbers indicate this tight race is almost guaranteed to be decided by ranked-choice voting.

-If no candidate gets more than 50% on the first count, 2nd choice votes will determine the winner.
-The independent candidates are split on who their voters will likely mark as their 2nd choice.
+If no candidate gets more than 50 percent on the first count, second choice votes will determine the winner.
+The independent candidates are split on who their voters will likely mark as their second choice.

 Tiffany Bond, on the other hand, says her voters are sharing their ballots with her on social media and "there's a surprising number of people who have voted for Bruce Poliquin as their number two.
 I know that I pull a lot of folks who trend conservative because, on a lot of issues, I trend conservative."